V-ktor/ccg1/README.md

-Currently unnamed card game with sci-fi setting, made with godot.
+Currently unnamed card game with sci-fi setting, made with Godot 3.0.2.